Moving to Uruguay

 This tiny country has a population of around 3.5 million, of which more than half lives in the capital Montevideo.

-The shares a border with only two countries and has very friendly and co-dependent economic relationships with those.
 That makes Uruguay very, very unlikely to get embroiled in a war.

 As is the case with every other Latin American country, Uruguay does have a history marked with European influence, a turbulent 20th century full of coups, military interventions, and so on.